ibm-cloud-docs/EventStreams/eventstreams117.md

 ### Network throughput
 {: #enterprise_throughput }

 Network throughput capacity is based on the peak maximum.
-Each peak maximum has a recommended maximum for typical workloads.
+Each peak maximum has a recommended maximum for typical production workloads.

 | Peak Maximum | Recommended maximum |
 |--------------|-----------------------|